Created on: November 1, 2001

 $ps

-three or four letters for the program you want to
+the first three or four letters for the program you want to find

 Find

-the PID of the most likely process of Netscape (a
+PID of the most likely process of Netscape (a single program has

 $